ConlanMcNamee/yummly_example/README.md

 Open another command prompt without closing the one running our lite-server.
 You will need need two new files for this application in our app folder.
 1. rxjs-operators.ts
 2. yummly-get.service.ts
-In a Mac Terminal we can type
+In a Mac Terminal type
 ```
 touch app/rxjs-operators.ts app/yummly-get.service.ts
 ```